minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 Bits: businessrules
 ===================

 Bits are businessrules that assess objects.
 Which ports are allowed to be open, which are not, which software version is acceptable, which is not.
 Does a system as a whole meet a set of requirements associated with a particular certification or not?
+Some bits are configurable through a specific 'question object', which is explained below.

 In the hostname example, that provides an IP address, and based on the IP address, we look at which ports are open.
 These include some ports that should be open because certain software is running and ports that should be closed because they are not used from a security or configuration standpoint.